Click on a picture to embiggen. All photos copyright, Steph Mineart. Not to be used without permission.

 Giant Animals on Cars at Love’s Car Lot

 There used to be a Love’s Car Lot on East Washington Street that rented cars with giant Chickens, Turkeys, Pigs, etc. on their roofs.
 The decorated cars are no longer at the Washington Street location, which seems to have new owners.
 I spotted two of the cars in a parking lot south of Castleton Mall, and later saw the turkey on a newly-painted chicken car around town, then saw the chicken advertising a different business.
-Haven’t had a chance to photograph either one.
-Please let me know if you know where these great cars are located.

 Giant FAO Schwartz Bear

 In Circle Center Mall, Downtown Indianapolis, when FAO Schwartz was a part of the mall.
 Sadly this bear is gone when the store closed.

 Used to be located in the children’s museum store in Circle Center Mall.
 That store is closed – The yo-yo may still be around somewhere, but I haven’t spotted it.